epw/consensus/consensus.md

 ### Aligned

+\begin{Player}

 Aligned aspects are parts of the Paradigm that the Mage is particularly good at.
 This may have to do with their beliefs (a Mage who believes in a current of life energy flowing through the Universe is likely to be good at healing), or just be a particular focus within what’s possible (a Mage who believes that Reality can be programmed might have happened to have specialized in deletion, out of a variety of possibilities.)
 Use the listed choices in Aligned for a sense of what the Paradigm can likely do.

-Your character’s Aligned aspect makes it easier to help related actions, and magic which is Aligned to your character’s Paradigm has a chance of being particularly, remarkably successful.
+Your character's Aligned aspect makes it easier to help related actions, and magic which is Aligned to your character's Paradigm has a chance of being particularly, remarkably successful.

+\end{Player}

 ### Opposed

+\begin{Player}

 Opposed aspects are things which your Mage believes are impossible, as firmly as you probably believe that the Sun rises each day.
 These will never apply to anything which a non-Mage could do, but definitely can cover things which other Mages may do.
 The even may apply to things your own Mage might appear to be capable of.
 Having them listed under Opposed means that there is a detail to the Mage’s Paradigm that completely precludes them.
 For example, if a Mage has "emotional manipulation" as an Opposed aspect, then that means that they do not think it fits into their worldview.
 If the worldview looks very broad and flexible, like “Ancient Languages Hold Secret Power,” then there is a reason it is Opposed.
 Perhaps the language came from before humans were evolved enough to manipulate emotions, rather than just feel and express them like animals.
 Perhaps it was too dangerous and was sealed away by an ancient Mage.
 Or perhaps it is unknown to the Mage, they just have a deep sense that it is impossible as continuing to live without breathing would be if they had no magic.